conp-pcno-training/SDC-LOSSLESS-QC/_episodes/05-making_decisions_about_the_data.md

 ## Decision Flow Chart

 ![QC Decision Flow Chart]({{ page.root }}/fig/qc_flowchart.png "QC Decision Flow Chart"){:height="580px" width="408px"}
 *This decision flow chart can be used during the quality control procedure when you come across a component with an artefact in it.
-This will help you make a decision about the component using information that is provided to you.*
+This will help you make a decision about the component using information that is provided to you.
+When you come across an artefact in the data, you can start at the top of the decision flow chart and ask yourself the questions in the blue boxes.
+Your answers to these questions will help you make a decision about how to deal with the artefact based on certain properties of the data.*

 > ## Note
 > This flow chart is meant to be used as a guide only.
 Ultimately, **you** will be the one to make the final call on what decision to make.